-SUBJECT: Eighth Army Command Policy Letter #2, Eighth Army Harassment Prevention and Response Program
+SUBJECT: Eighth Army Command Policy Letter #3, Eighth Army Harassment Prevention and Response Program

-- 1. Reference: Army Regulation (AR) 600-20, Army Command Policy, 24 July 2020. - 2.
+- 1. Reference: Army Regulation 600-20, Army Command Policy, 24 July 2020. - 2.
 Eighth Army is a values-based organization where everyone is expected to do what is right by treating all persons as they should be treated-with dignity and respect.
-Army personnel are expected to treat all people with respect in all aspects of life and forms of communication (for example, online or in person). - 3.
+Army personnel are expected to treat all people with respect in all aspects of life and forms of communication (for example: online or in person). - 3.
 Eighth Army personnel, especially those entrusted with the mantle of leadership, will lead by example and do what is right to prevent abusive treatment of others.
 Failure to do so brings discredit on Eighth Army and may have strategic implications.
-Hazing, bullying, and discriminatory harassment of people or their property is prohibited, and allegations of harassment will be addressed swiftly, individually, and in light of their circumstances.
-Hazing, bullying, online misconduct, and other acts of misconduct, undermine trust, violate our ethic, and negatively impact command climate and readiness. - 4.
-Eighth Army Soldiers must report harassment (hazing, bullying, discriminatory harassment) to their commander/supervisor or the Military Equal Opportunity office. - 5.
-The proponent for this policy is Eighth Army Military Equal Opportunity Program Office at DSN 315-755-8502/8506/0323/0324.
+Hazing, bullying, and discriminatory harassment of people or their property is prohibited.
+All allegations of harassment will be addressed swiftly and individually considering their circumstances.
+Hazing, bullying, online misconduct, and other acts of misconduct undermine trust, violate our ethic, and negatively impact command climate, and readiness. - 4.
+Eighth Army Soldiers must report harassment (hazing, bullying, and discriminatory harassment) to their commander/supervisor or the Military Equal Opportunity office.

+5. The proponent for this policy is Eighth Army Military Equal Opportunity Program Office at DSN 315-755-8502/8506/0323/0324.

-Encl Definitions WILLARD M. BURLESON III.
-Lieutenant General, USA
+Encl Definitions CHRISTOPHER C. LANEVE Lieutenant General, USA